Connect with others who understand.

 Endocarditis

-Endocarditis is inflammation of the endocardium, the lining of the heart chambers and valves.
-Libman-Sacks endocarditis — a very rare form of endocarditis in which growths are found on the heart valve surface — affects about 6 percent to 11 percent of people with SLE, according to StatPearls.
+Endocarditis is inflammation of the endocardium (the lining of the heart chambers and valves).
+Libman-Sacks endocarditis — a very rare form of endocarditis in which growths are found on the heart valve surface — affects between 6 percent and 11 percent of people with SLE.
 If parts of these growths break off and travel in the blood vessels, it can lead to a stroke.
 Antibiotics and blood thinners may be used to prevent infection and stroke.

 Myocarditis

 Myocarditis refers to inflammation of the myocardium (heart muscle), which can lead to an enlarged heart and decrease the organ’s ability to pump blood.
-It affects between 8 percent to 25 percent of people with SLE, according to a research article in Cureus, and it is often asymptomatic (doesn’t cause any symptoms).
+It affects between 8 percent and 25 percent of people with SLE and is often asymptomatic (doesn’t cause any symptoms).

 • Chest pain